 Of course, the HomePod Mini also uses its power for a variety of Siri-powered smart functions, from controlling any HomeKit-compatible devices in your house, to setting timers and alarms, creating reminders and shopping lists, and sending messages and making phone calls.
 It can also now make announcements to one or all other HomePods in the house using the new Intercom feature.
 And that’s just the tip of the iceberg.

-Siri’s real strength in the context of the HomePod Mini (just as it was with the original HomePod and with the new HomePod 2) is its music curation.
+Siri’s real strength in the context of the HomePod Mini (just as it was with the original HomePod and with the new HomePod 2) is its music curation with an Apple Music subscription.
 After a short period of learning, it responds to the phrase “play something I'll like” not by streaming your most played track of the last few weeks, but by playing something that you may have never listened to before but is a good fit for what you often do listen to.
 If you’re not in the mood for Siri’s first suggestion, saying “play something different” will switch genres while remaining within your general tastes.
 It’s a really powerful way to discover new music, and Alexa is nowhere near as good at it.

 Where the HomePod Mini falls back a little is in its support for third-party services.
 Things have certainly opened up somewhat since the original HomePod was launched – most notably in the addition of radio stations via TuneIn – but there’s still a long way to go.
 Spotify integration is top of the wishlist, and we’d also like to see Tidal and Deezer there.
 BBC Sounds is a must for the UK, too, as you can’t currently access BBC radio stations using Siri commands.
 We say “Hey Siri, play BBC Radio 5 Live”, and the Mini starts playing Five-O by James.
 It's a lovely song, but it’s not the Champions League football we were after.